Middle Chinese IPA

 Phonological Features

-[tɕʰ] Aspirated alveolo-palatal affricate, a distinctive palatalized sound crucial for distinguishing the 精莊章 (jing-zhuang-zhang) consonant series.
-Modern Mandarin merged many of these distinctions.
+[tɕʰ] Aspirated alveolo-palatal affricate used by this reconstruction for distinctions associated with the 精莊章 (jing-zhuang-zhang) consonant series.
+Modern Mandarin does not preserve many of these contrasts.

 [-m] Bilabial nasal coda (咸攝 xian division), one of three nasal endings preserved in Middle Chinese.
 Mandarin lost this distinction, merging -m with -n, but it survives in Cantonese and other southern dialects.